vatsalkachhia/Quick_Notes/SQL Quick review.md

-Sure!
-Here are some SQL interview questions that range from basic to advanced levels.
-These will help you prepare for an SQL interview:
+Here are some SQL interview questions that range from basic to advanced levels:

 ### Basic Level